 One must always keep in mind that the Vikings did not write down their own history.
-Their enemies on the other hand, included it in their chronicles, which would explain the one dimensional association of Vikings with pillaging, raping, and destruction.
+Their enemies, on the other hand, included it in their chronicles, which would explain the one-dimensional association of Vikings with pillaging, raping, and destruction.
 It would be false to claim that the Vikings weren’t guilty of the latter in some cases, but they were so much more than that.
-What better way to set the record straight whilst expanding your knowledge about viking culture and history?
-In this post we’ll discuss some of the best museums out there focusing on the vikings.
+What better way to set the record straight whilst expanding your knowledge about Viking culture and history?
+In this post, we’ll discuss some of the best museums out there focusing on the Vikings.

 Viking Ship Museum in Oslo

 Oslo’s Viking Ship Museum is part of the University Museum of Culture and it is situated at the Bygdøy peninsula (just 10 minutes away from Oslo city center).
 The Gokstad Ship (the Tune Ship) and the Oseberg Ship are the main attractions of this museum, are the best-preserved Viking ships known.
-The museum also exhibits numerous artifacts that have been found in Borre (the chief grave).
+The museum also exhibits numerous artefacts that have been found in Borre (the chief grave).
 Plenty of household goods and tools can be observed here, and they will definitely offer you a better insight into the day to day life of Vikings.